sagarsumit03/home/java/Java.md

 ### ‘sealed’ Classes
-sealed class will give us more control over which classes are allowed to extend our classes.
-In Java 11, a class can be final or extended.
+sealed class will give us more control over which classes are allowed to extend our classes. <span style="background-color: #E83845">In Java 11, a class can be final or extended.
 If you want to control which classes can extend your super class, you can put all classes in the same package and you give the super class package visibility.
-However, it is not possible anymore to access the super class from outside the package.
-As an example, see the code below:
+However, it is not possible anymore to access the super class from outside the package.</span> As an example, see the code below:

 	public abstract class Fruit {}